mholling/nswtopo/README.markdown

 1. Set out the expected bounds of your course using the polygon tool in Google Earth, and save as `bounds.kml`.
 (Set the style to partially transparent to make this easier.)

-2. Select all the topographic, aerial and reference layers, as well as landholdings, using the following configuration:
+2. Select the topographic, aerial and reference layers, as well as landholdings, using the following configuration:

         name: rogaine
         bounds: bounds.kml
         include:
-        - aerial
+        - nsw/aerial-best
-        - reference
+        - nsw/reference-topo-current
-        - vegetation
+        - nsw/vegetation-2008-v2
+        - nsw/lpimap                  # or nsw/lpimaplocal
         - declination
         - holdings
         - grid